 Catherine has been Professor Michael J. Hiscox's Faculty Assistant since 2012 and the Coordinator of STAR Lab since 2013.
 She has been at Harvard University for ten years, and she worked at the Graduate School of Social Work at Boston College for four years prior to that.
 She completed her Bachelor's degree in Liberal Arts at Wesleyan University in Middletown, Connecticut.

-Visiting Scholar, SCANCOR at the Weatherhead Center (Spring 2022).
+Former Visiting Scholar, SCANCOR at the Weatherhead Center (Spring 2022).
 Associate Professor, Department of Communication and Culture, BI Norwegian Business School.

 Eliane Bucher is an Associate Professor with the Nordic Centre for Internet and Society at BI Norwegian Business School in Oslo, Norway.
 She completed her doctorate in management at the University of St. Gallen in Switzerland where she is currently also a lecturer for digital media and communications management.
 Her research centers on new forms of work and organizing, algorithmic management and digital platforms.
 In particular, she is interested in harnessing automated forms of text analysis and machine learning to understand voice and inequality in large-scale online discourses.
 This includes inquiries into online spaces as catalysts for global social movements.

-Incoming Visiting Scholar, SCANCOR at the Weatherhead Center (Spring 2022).
+Former Visiting Scholar, SCANCOR at the Weatherhead Center (Spring 2022).
 Professor, Research Team Digitalization, Institute for SME Research, University of Mannheim; Professor of Sociology, Faculty of Business, Economics and Social Sciences, University of Hamburg.

-Visiting Scholar, SCANCOR at the Weatherhead Center (Spring 2022).
+Former Visiting Scholar, SCANCOR at the Weatherhead Center (Spring 2022).
 Professor, Department of Business Studies, Uppsala University.

 Linda Wedlin is a Professor in Business Studies in the Department of Business Studies, Uppsala University, Sweden.
 Her research interests include national and transnational regulatory reforms in higher education and research, the organizing of status and status competition in the public science systems, and the role of classifications and monitoring mechanisms in forming organizational fields.
 She is the author and editor of several books, including Ranking Business Schools (Edward Elgar 2006) and Towards European Science (Edward Elgar 2015, together with Maria Nedeva).
 Her current work is aimed to explore issues of social and institutional change processes, with a particular focus on the travel and translation of ideas, in time as well as in space.
 With a large set of “meta-ideas” flooding our worlds – including those of “transparency”, “sustainability”, “entrepreneurship”, and “innovation”, there is great urgency in understanding the structures, actors and processes involved in the translation and diffusion of these ideas, and the entire “ecology of ideas” that come in their wake.
 This requires an interest in global issues of governance structures and procedures that make these ideas come into power.